hleclerc/Hpipe/README.md

 d = 'd' { cpt += 'd'; }
 e = lf  { cpt +=  10; }

+# we simply test for some given chars
 main = ( a | b | c | d | e )**

+# some training data
 beg_training
     input
         aaaacdacaabda... (a majority of 'a')